 Transactions in currencies other than the Canadian dollar are recorded at exchange rates prevailing on the dates of the transactions.
-At the end of each reporting period, the monetary assets and liabilities of the Company that are denominated in foreign currencies are translated at the rate of exchange at the statement of financial position date while non-monetary assets and liabilities are translated at historical rates.
+At the end of each reporting year, the monetary assets and liabilities of the Company that are denominated in foreign currencies are translated at the rate of exchange at the statement of financial position date while non-monetary assets and liabilities are translated at historical rates.
 Revenues and expenses are translated at the exchange rates approximating those in effect on the date of the transactions.
-Exchange gains and losses arising on translation are included in the results of operations.
+Exchange gains and losses arising on translation are included in profit or loss.